 Deliveroo didn’t change their prices either.
 Although the delivery fee of $3 was the cheapest, there was a small order fee of $5 that jacked the prices up.

 Of course, this example is biased in that I tried to order $3 bubble tea.
 If you meet the minimum order for them all, you’ll find that the menu prices are all comparable and all you’re really comparing are delivery fees.

 Bonus: Which credit card should you charge your order to?

-If you frequently order in food, it’s worthwhile to check out some of these credit cards which may give you some rebates or miles for your lunch.
+If you frequently order in food, it’s worthwhile to check out which credit cards can give you some rebates or miles for your meal.

-The wonderful thing about ordering food online is that it can fall under the “dining” category or “online spending”, which means it’s twice as easy to pair your food delivery app with a rewarding credit card.
-Note that T&Cs are always subject to change, so do read up and/or call the bank before you sign up.
+It’s wise to note that T&Cs are always subject to change, so do read up and/or call the bank before you sign up.

-What promo codes do you use on food delivery?
-Spill the tea in the comments section!
+What promo codes do you use for food delivery?
+Spill the tea in the comments section.